Democrats will keep control of the Senate, CNN projects – KION546

 The Senate win comes with control of the House — where Republicans were widely expected to win a majority — still up for grabs.
 Ballots are still being counted in key districts in some states, including California, Arizona and Oregon, with large shares of mail-in ballots.
 Even if Democrats don’t retain control of the House, they could leave the GOP with a small and unruly majority.

-Georgia’s race between Democratic Sen. Raphael Warnock and Republican challenger Herschel Walker is headed to a December runoff after neither candidate cleared the 50% threshold on Tuesday.
+Democratic Sen. Raphael Warnock and Republican challenger Herschel Walker are facing off on December 6 after neither candidate cleared the 50% threshold on Tuesday.

-Even if Republicans win the Georgia runoff, though, Vice President Kamala Harris would continue to cast the tie-breaking vote in an evenly divided Senate to guarantee the Democratic majority.
+Biden said he was “looking forward to the next couple of years” with Democrats, and said he was now focused on the Senate runoff in Georgia, acknowledging it would be better to have 51 seats in the Senate.

+“It’s just simply better, the bigger the number the better,” he said.

 Only one Senate seat has changed hands so far in the 2022 midterm elections: Pennsylvania, where Democratic Lt.
 Gov. John Fetterman, who campaigned as he recovered from a May stroke, defeated Republican Mehmet Oz, the celebrity doctor who was endorsed by former President Donald Trump.